ahupowerdns/corona-science/corona-science.md

 One such test is described
 [on this page](https://www.biomedomics.com/products/infectious-disease/covid-19-rt/),
 which includes manuals and protocols.

+> Note: I wrote a separate warning about buying these tests online.
+> Please feel free to [forward this
+> warning](https://berthub.eu/articles/posts/corona-selftest-warning/) to people considering buying a
+> rapid at home "self-test"!

 It appears that such a test will mainly allow you to 'look into the past' - even if someone recovered, I think you can still see IgG antibodies.